Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 "I do, yeah.
 Downloaded the lot.
 You HAVE read it all?"

 "Three times."
 Arés told him.
-"She makes a...compelling case.
+"She makes a... compelling case.
 But come on, secret aliens murdering people in San Diego?"

 "What, as opposed to alien monsters on TV getting the shit kicked out of them by hockey players?
 As opposed to alien embassies orbiting the moon?"